2006:

 1941:

-Original Mouseketeer Bonni Lou Kern - who appears for the entire first season of The Mickey Mouse Club - is born in Los Angeles, California.
+Original Mouseketeer Bonni Lou Kern - who appeared for the entire first season of Mickey Mouse Club - is born in Los Angeles, California.

 1967: